Fuzzy Black Holes from Mass Generation in Matrix Compactification: IKKT with interchanging boundary conditions

 Including the above one-loop corrections, we obtain the full effective action

 Note that the choice of interchanging boundary conditions (\ref{eq:reversedBC}) breaks the $SO(4)$ symmetry subgroup in two ways: through the interaction term, which couples fermionic zero-modes to specific components of the bosonic field; and through the mass matrix, which is diagonal but takes different values for different components in the four-dimensional subspace.
-Moreover, these boundary conditions effectively reduce the number of fermionic degrees of freedom which contribute to loop diagrams, because of the decoupling of $\psi^\uparrow$ and $\psi^\downarrow$ modes.
-As a consequence, supersymmetry is broken at one-loop level and hence fails to cancel divergences.
+Moreover, these boundary conditions effectively reduce the number of fermionic degrees of freedom which contribute to loop diagrams, due to the decoupling of $\psi^\uparrow$ and $\psi^\downarrow$ modes.
+As a consequence, cancellation of divergences at the one-loop level fails.
 In particular, we find a divergent mass

 for two components of the bosonic field.
 This highlights a complication in generating a mass term alongside fermionic degrees of freedom from torus compactifications of IKKT with mixed boundary conditions.
-We will show in the next subsection that this issue also arises with different choices of boundary conditions.
-As we will see in section \ref{sec:BFSS_Mixed}, the same issue does not arise in BFSS theory, where we explicitly find a class of mixed boundary conditions which does not break supersymmetry at one-loop level and gives a finite result.
+We will show in the next subsection that this issue also arises with alternative choices of boundary conditions.
+As we will see in section \ref{sec:BFSS_Mixed}, the same issue does not arise in BFSS theory, where we explicitly find a class of mixed boundary conditions which does not affect the cancellation at one-loop level and gives a finite result.
 This constitutes an interesting qualitative difference between the two models, which would be worth exploring further.

 We can consider renormalising the divergence by introducing an \emph{ad hoc} mass counterterm in the compact action on the torus (\ref{eq:Sint}).
 This is artificial from the point of view of the original IKKT model, where this term is forbidden by supersymmetry and global $SO(10)$.
 However, we explicitly showed how both these symmetries are broken in the compact action, so this term is allowed at the level of the EFT.
 We have freedom in choosing the renormalisation scheme.
-The choice we make is to cancel the divergence by restoring supersymmetry at one-loop level.
-This amounts to introducing a counterterm action given by
+The choice we make is to cancel the divergence by introducing the counterterm action

 such that